telerik/teststudio-docs/docs/automated-tests/load/advanced-topics/data-driving.md

 7.&nbsp; Click Save.

-**Note!** When the load test runs, each virtual user will take a different row from the data source.
+**Note** When the load test runs, each virtual user will take a different row from the data source.
 After using each row, the load test will start over again with the first row and repeat for the duration of the load test.

 [1]: /img/features/testing-types/load-testing/data-driving/fig1.png
 [2]: /img/features/testing-types/load-testing/data-driving/fig2.png